mohammadsdtmnd/How-to-not-fail-RF-PCB-prototype/README.md

 **PCB Weakness:**

-+ 0.5mm pitch footprint which is small for handsoldering
++ 0.5mm pitch footprint is small for handsoldering
-+ Amplifier package does not have edge lead tail to make you certain about solder connectivity
++ Amplifier package does not have edge lead tail, to make you certain about solder connectivity

 But other than foot print and devices package chosen, tools are extremely important: